 Look for other ways to use technology with the added benefit of saving the planet, then add up the savings to share with your community.

 2. Health and Wellness

-Health and wellness are industry buzzwords right now as event organizers scramble to include practices which are gentler on our bodies than earlier conferences.
+Health and wellness are industry buzzwords right now as event organizers scramble to include practices that are gentler on our bodies than in earlier conferences.
 The side benefit is that nearly all of these also benefit the environment.
-For example, healthy menu options featuring fresh local, organic food are good for the body and good for the planet.
-Attendees are concerned about eating right on the road and this includes good food from sustainable sources.
+For example, healthy menu options featuring fresh local, organic food are good for the body and the planet.
+Attendees are concerned about eating right on the road, including good food from sustainable sources.

 The opportunity to get more exercise during meetings is also high on the list for participants, so work it into your program by holding walking contests.
 Give them pedometers and track daily steps from the hotel to the meeting venue, to local shopping and restaurants; meanwhile, you are saving money on shuttles and cabs while reducing the carbon footprint.

-One of my favorite fitness ideas was during a welcome reception when participants took turns on stationery bikes to produce electricity to blend the margaritas.
+One of my favorite fitness ideas was during a welcome reception when participants took turns on stationary bikes to produce electricity to blend the margaritas.
 Now there’s a good incentive!